 The exception to these rules is D Division.

 2 players from each group will advance to the next round.
 Playoff seeding is determined by the final season standings throughout the playoffs.
+The top seeded player will have choice of order for all games.

 7.4 Ties in Playoff Qualification